-We encourage you to progress through the levels.
+We encourage you to progress through your current level.
 To move to another class, we follow this procedure:

-- if you feel you need to change class, speak to your teacher first and ask their advice - arrange an appointment with the Academic Director to discuss your level - the Academic Director may ask you to take another placement test.
+- if you feel you need to change class, speak to your teacher first and ask their advice - arrange an appointment with the Director of Studies to discuss your level - the Director of Studies may ask you to take another placement test.